John Park (VC)

 John Park VC (February 1835 – 16 May 1863), born in Derry, Ireland, was an Irish recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Details

 Park was 19 years old, and a sergeant in the 77th Regiment (later The Middlesex Regiment – Duke of Cambridge's Own), British Army during the Crimean War when the following deeds took place for which he was awarded the Victoria Cross.

-On 20 September and 5 November 1854 at the Battle of the Alma and Inkerman, Crimea, Sergeant Park showed great bravery.
-On 19 April 1855 Park also distinguished himself at the taking of the Russian Rifle Pits, during which he was severely wounded.
+During the Crimean War on 20 September 1854 at the Battle of the Alma and on 5 November 1854 at the Battle of Inkerman, Sergeant Park showed great bravery.
+On 19 April 1855, Park also distinguished himself at the taking of the Russian Rifle Pits, during which he was severely wounded.
 He showed great resolution at both attacks on the Redan.